Personal Payments

 - You may also use Flywire.

-If you are mailing a personal or 529 payment or an outside scholarship check, please use the Student Accounts Office mailing address.
+If you are mailing a personal or 529 payment or an outside scholarship check, please use the Baylor One Stop mailing address.
 Payments cannot be accepted by phone.
-If interested in sending a 529 payment as an ACH/wire payment, you can request this information at onestop.web.baylor.edu.
-(Please note, our office does not accept cash payments.)

 Student Financial Aid